From idea to live product

 • Mobile detection with a graceful boundary.
 Phase 1 works on mobile.
 Phase 2 requires desktop.

-• Copy-to-clipboard for all terminal commands
+• Copy-to-clipboard for every terminal command.

-• A Cloudflare Worker serverless backend with Turnstile bot protection, Kit API integration, rate limiting, and CORS protection
+• A Cloudflare Worker serverless backend with Turnstile bot protection, Kit API integration, rate limiting, and CORS protection.

 How It Happened

-10:30 PM -- Dispatched three parallel AI agents to build HTML, CSS, and JavaScript simultaneously.
+10:30 PMDispatched three parallel AI agents to build HTML, CSS, and JavaScript simultaneously.

 What 3.5 Hours Actually Looks Like

-UX research and planning (~30 min).
 I studied 200+ onboarding flow analyses before writing a single line of the plan.
 I needed to understand why setup wizards fail, what progressive disclosure actually means in practice, and how to design for someone who has never opened a terminal.

-Level 5: Captain (Design Thinker)
+Level 5 · Captain (Design Thinker)

-Level 3: Lieutenant (Critical Thinker)
+Level 3 · Lieutenant (Critical Thinker)

-Design decisions and iteration (~60 min).
 Live testing every step.
-Clicking through the wizard as a non-technical user would.
+Clicking through the wizard the way a non-technical user would.
 Finding the places where someone would get confused, stuck, or frustrated.
 Fixing them in real time.
 This was the longest phase and the most important one.

-Content and copywriting (~20 min).
-Writing 16 steps of encouragement messaging.
+Sixteen steps of encouragement messaging.
 Every step needed a headline, instructions, and a reason to keep going.
 The tone had to be warm without being condescending.

-Integration and deployment (~15 min).
 Cloudflare Worker, Kit email integration, Turnstile bot protection, environment variables, CORS configuration.
 This was the fastest part because the architecture decisions were already made.

-Quality judgment throughout.
 Deciding what "good" looks like for a non-technical user is not something AI can do.
 I was the quality bar.
 Every decision about what to simplify, what to cut, and what to explain more came from human judgment about a human audience.

 What This Would Cost Traditionally

-ApproachEstimated CostTimeline
+ApproachEstimated costTimeline

-Mid-level freelancer ($75/hr, 60-80 hrs)$4,500 - $6,0002-3 weeks
+Mid-level freelancer ($75/hr, 60 to 80 hrs)$4,500 to $6,0002 to 3 weeks

 Harrison + Claude Code~$67 (3.5 hrs of subscription time)3.5 hours